gchq/Palisade-services/attribute-masking-service/README.md

 masked, removing any excessive or sensitive metadata which a client may be prohibited from accessing.
 The resulting masked `LeafResource` is then used to create an`AttributeMaskingResponse` ready to be forwarded.
-This will be forwarded along with markers which are empty
+This will be forwarded along with markers which have the token in the header, but an empty message body.
+Errors that occur

-### Future Enhancements
-The masking operation may in the future apply attribute-level `Rule`s using the `User` and `Context` for fine-grained control over client metadata access.

 ## REST Interface

-The application exposes two REST endpoints:
+The application exposes two REST endpoints for the purpose of testing:
 * `POST /api/mask`
   - takes an `x-request-token` `String` header, any number of extra headers, and an `AttributeMaskingRequest` body
   - returns a `202 ACCEPTED` after writing the headers and body to kafka